 The preceding examples lacked discernible fluorescence, and emission was interpreted as purely thermal radiation.
 We now discuss targets having significant x-ray fluorescence background (Sec.
 II D).
-For example, Figs. 16(a) and 16(b) compare SOP records for irradiation by two XFEL pulses, with an average energy on target per pulse of $\sim 135 \,\mu$ J, where a difference in the observed optical emission between the similar samples and different diamond types (Type Ia in VP002 and Type IIa in HIBEF3) can be seen.
+For example, Figs. 16(a) and 16(b) compare SOP records for irradiation by two XFEL pulses, with an average energy on target per pulse of $\sim 135 \,\mu\text{J}$ , where a difference in the observed optical emission between the similar samples and different diamond types (Type Ia in VP002 and Type IIa in HIBEF3) can be seen.
 In both cases, we are observing emission from a Au sample in H2O pressure medium, at 37.0 and 30.3 GPa, respectively.

 While the SOP spectrogram from the sample in DAC VP002 shows emission across all wavelengths below 850 nm, there is very little or no emission detected for sample of HIBEF3.
-As the only difference between VP002 and HIBEF3 is the diamond type, we conclude that Fig. 16(a) shows the fluorescence signal from the diamonds in VP002.
-In terms of the spectral response, we see that in the regions where $\lambda < 575$ nm and $\lambda \sim 800$ nm, there are peaks in the emission intensity, which characterize fluorescence emission from the dissample in VP002 demonstrates a symmetrical shape with respect to the sample in VP002 demonstrates a symmetrical shape with respect to the SOP.
+As the only difference between VP002 and HIBEF3 is the diamond type, we g conclude that Fig. 16(a) shows the fluorescence signal from the diamonds in VP002.
+In terms of the spectral response, we see that in § the regions where $\lambda < 575$ nm and $\lambda \sim 800$ nm, there are peaks in $\frac{800}{200}$ the emission intensity, which characterize fluorescence emission from a variety of targets (Fig. 8).
+The optical emission from the sample in VP002 demonstrates a symmetrical shape with respect to time, which as discussed represents the PSF of the SOP.

 The weak emission from the sample in HIBEF3 at low XFEL pulse energy [Fig. 16(b)] shows only emission from the second pulse and with a very different temporal and spectral shape than that observed from VP002 - suggestive of thermal emission from cumulative heating.
 That emission here is purely thermal in nature is further clarified by increasing the XFEL energy on this sample [Fig. 16(c)], i.e., to $245 \pm 53 \mu$ J/pulse.
-The emission is asymmetric with respect to the time axis, with a tail in emission intensity after each XFEL pulse incident on the target, likewise the emission peaks at around ~700 nm in the wavelength axis, similar to the spectral shape of the calibration lamp (Fig. 8).
+The emission is asymmetric with respect to the time axis, with a tail in emission intensity after each XFEL pulse incident on the target, likewise the emission peaks at around $\sim$ 700 nm in the wavelength axis, similar to the spectral shape of the calibration lamp (Fig. 8).
 Finally, a cumulative increase in emission intensity showing stronger emission from the second pulse is clearly resolved, following expectations of stepwise heating.
-The peak temperature, after the sample in HIBEF3 has interacted with the two XFEL pulses, is measured to be $5282 \pm 650$ K.
+The peak temperature, after the sample in HIBEF3 has interacted with the two XFEL pulses, is measured to be 5282 $\pm$ 650 K.